FontysVenlo/prj4e-individual-respository-Louis-Legere/doc/PersonalDevelopmentPlan.md

 **Week8:**

+I unfortunately do not have a feedpuls entry here for INES, but I learned about AD-conversion in this week, which also turned out to be very helpful for the project later.

 **Week9:**

 **Week10:**
+After the motors arrived and we tried them out it was quite a struggle to find a way to connect them to the wheel of the duck, since the holes in the connector that is supposed to go onto the motors are to small for even the smallest screws that we were able to find in the Fontys workshop.
+After receiving the [feedback](/doc/feedbackWeek10.md) at the Tuesday coaching meeting we decided to 3d-print the connector with the wheel all together.

 **Week11:**

 **prjWeek3/Week12:**
 I changed several copper wires to flexible wires, so that they are less likely to break and attached them to housings so they fit to the pins of our components.
+I tinned the other side of the cable to make them fit onto a breadboard. //proof to be added

 **prjWeek4/Week13:**
 I found out that with several components that use pwm I should use different pwm channels (pwm eyes and Motors)